dart-lang/language/working/0723-static-extensions/feature-specification.md

 type" of the constructor reference is `M Function<TypeParameters>(Signature)`.

-A fully resolved reference ("tearoff") with no type arguments (`E.name`) to a constructor declared in an extension where the extension declares no type parameters, is subject to no further inference to reconstruct the type arguments.
+A fully resolved tearoff with no type arguments (`E.name`) which refers to a constructor declared in an extension where the extension declares no type parameters, is subject to no further inference to reconstruct the type arguments.

-The static type of such a reference is the un-instantiated function type of the constructor reference.
+The static type of such a tearoff is the un-instantiated function type of the constructor reference.

 *Constructors defined in non-generic extensions are treated as